ahilbers/bootstrap_uncertainty_quantification/README.md

 python3 main.py
 ```

 from a command line.
-This runs a simple example of the BUQ algorithm on the *LP_planning* model.
+This runs a simple example of the methodology on the *LP_planning* model.
 The default settings take 10-15 minutes to run.
 To customise it, it's easiest to change arguments directly in `main.py` -- the settings can be specified in the function `run_example`.
-It creates a new directory called `outputs` with the point estimates and standard deviation estimates for the outputs of the `LP_planning` model, run across 2017 data.
+In the default settings, it creates a new directory called `outputs` with the point estimates and standard deviation estimates for the outputs of the `operation` model, run across 2017 data.
+These are calculated by first running the model once across 2017 (to get the point estimate), followed by 10 bootstrap simulations of 12 weeks each (to get the error bars).
+You can change these settings in `main.py`.

 The default settings use short samples to run quickly.
-If you want to actually use the method, it's recommended to increase the subsample length and number of subsamples.
+If you want to actually use the method, it's recommended to increase the subsample length and number of bootstrap simulations.
 This can be done by changing the arguments in the `run_example` function in `main.py`.
+For faster results, run the bootstrap simulations in parallel.

 This repository also contains a few tests and benchmarks which can be used to check if the code is running as expected.
 Running `tests.py` from a command line starts a number of consistency tests and checks the outputs from a very simple application of the BUQ algorithm against a set of benchmarks.
 It should take around 10-15 minutes to run, and will raise warnings if any tests do not pass.